 Information is only shared in the following circumstances:

-- for all children and/or young people classed as ‘looked after (ie children with full and interim care orders or voluntary care agreements)
+- For all children / young people classed as ‘looked after (ie children with full and interim care orders or voluntary care agreements)

-- for any pregnant woman whose unborn child has a pre-birth protection plan.
+- For any pregnant woman whose unborn child has a pre-birth child protection plan.